roeegro/SwimFix/server/README.md

 ## How It Works?
 The pose estimation is performed by a keypoint detection of the object (in our case, the swimmer) and extracting a wire frame of it from each frame of the given video (in our case, a video of the swimmer in a front crawl setting).

-## Output
 A wire frame is the output of Opsepose - it is a skeleton of the swimmer which is composed by a set of key points - each key point represents a body part (e.g elbow, shoulder, wrist, e.t.c).
-For more information about the wire frame structure and the output of OpenPose, please check the official [output](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/output.md)  doc.<br>

 <p align="center">
     <img src="https://github.com/CMU-Perceptual-Computing-Lab/openpose/raw/master/doc/media/keypoints_pose_18.png", width="480"></p>

+For more information about the wire frame structure and the output of OpenPose, please check the official [output](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/output.md)  doc.<br>

 ## Installation